Marketplace Facilitator Changes in 2021

 Erroneous information may be just inaccurate information.
 The wrong EIN, spelling errors, address issues…from your seller account.

 What is involved in the Marketplace seller economic nexus threshold calculation?

 Most states include both marketplace facilitator sales and direct sales toward threshold calculations, but 8 states only include direct sales.
 This is good news because most of your sales are on Amazon, not your own website or Shopify.

 Other marketplace facilitator items clarified in this MTC whitepaper include:

 - Definition of marketplace facilitator/provider.
 This is not an issue for companies such as Amazon, eBay, Walmart, but what about payment processors, advertisers, car rentals…?
 The companies are up in arms attempting to figure out if they need to collect sales tax on behalf of their customers or clients.

 - Who is the retailer?
 This definition has changed over the last couple of years, and now the marketplace facilitator steps into the retailer’s shoes.
 Does this mean if you have the previous nexus, you may argue you were not the retailer, and you should not be liable for sales tax?
 It sounds good, but the big question becomes, will the state change how they handled the definitions of nexus 2-3 years ago from today?
 Probably not.
 Tax law, cases, and situations always evolve and change over time.
 And it will change again 2-3 years from now, especially sales tax.

 - Collection responsibility determination.
 This would seem to point to the marketplace facilitator, but other issues come up, including who is responsible for collecting other state fees and taxes?

 - Certification requirements.
 This is the reverse of what you may think.
-This is where the marketplace facilitator needs to provide documents to the marketplace seller in case of an audit.
-It allows the seller to point the finger to the facilitator for the audit.
+This is where the marketplace facilitator needs to provide documents to the marketplace seller in an audit.
+It allows the seller to point the finger at the facilitator for the audit.

 - Information Sharing.
 This is in place, but will the states use the information against you if required?